 General Information: Students are encouraged to contact the program directly, at any time, and work with the program advisor toward completion of the core curriculum.
 The 30 core curriculum credits must be completed at a regionally accredited college or university.
 This can be in the students' home state, IU campus or through IU Online.
-The core curriculum courses must be taken at a regionally accredited college or university.
-Students must meet admission requirements for the campus they complete the core curriculum courses.
+Students must meet admission requirements for the campus where they complete the core curriculum courses.
 Only courses with an earned grade of 2.0 on a 4.0 (C) will transfer to I.U.
 An overall minimum GPA of 2.3 (C+) based on a 4.0 scale.

 Students must meet the professional program admission requirements to complete the degree.
-In addition to the core curriculum prerequisites students must have access to a qualified training laboratory, a certified HT (ASCP) or HTL (ASCP) to serve as their Clinical Liaison and completion of all application requirements.
+In addition to the core curriculum prerequisites, students must have access to a qualified training laboratory, a certified HT (ASCP) or HTL (ASCP) to serve as their Clinical Liaison, and completion of all application requirements.